-- The traveler’s nationality determines the bucket list, with most respondents favoring places that are farther away from home.
-Italy or Greece are top choices for everyone but Europeans who prefer Japan, Australia or Iceland.
+- The traveler’s nationality determines the bucket list, with most respondents favoring places that are farther away from home, except for Iceland that is a top bucket list for all nationalities, even European.

 9. Women traveling solo choose destinations based on their culture, their safety, their beauty and their affordability